All Rights reserved

 12 Songs About HIV/AIDS That Were Part of a Movement

 It's clear that tragedy often spurs art.
 Marking nearly 40 years of HIV/AIDS in the world has recently inspired filmmakers and artists to not only to commemorate the somber occasion but to toast activism in the face of tragedy and to fondly recall loved ones.
-This year's pop culture recalled the devastation and resilience of those who endured the epidemic with Pose, Can You Ever Forgive Me?, and Bohemian Rhapsody.
+Recent pop culture recalled the devastation and resilience of those who endured the epidemic with Pose, Can You Ever Forgive Me?, and Bohemian Rhapsody.
 But several years ago, a spate of documentaries chronicling the early days of the epidemic, including We Were Here, United in Anger: A History of Act Up, and How to Survive a Plague employed archival footage and talking head interviews with survivors to chronicle the era.

 One of the enduring, salient aspects of United in Anger, in particular, was its invocation of music about HIV/AIDS that captured a moment and defined an era, transporting the viewer to those nascent days of Act Up.

 Pioneering openly gay artists and allies including Jimmy Sommerville, the Pet Shop Boys, and Cyndi Lauper addressed the epidemic in song even as the Reagan administration failed to acknowledge the death knell.
 Dionne Warwick and Friends banned together to raise money for AIDS research as early as 1985, while 1990 saw the release of the wildly popular, queer-positive Red, Hot + Blue benefit album.

 Sometimes hopeful, often elegiac in tone, and always defiant against the disease and an apathetic government, here are 12 songs about HIV/AIDS that made a difference.